Sunday, 6 July 2014

 IV Sunday after Pentecost

 At Vespers yesterday afternoon the antiphons and psalms of Saturday were sung.
 The chapter was O altitudo, from Romans, and the Office hymn was Jam sol recedit igneus.
 This chapter and hymn are used now on all of the 'green' Sundays.
-After the collect of the Sunday the Suffrage of the Saints was sung.
-At Compline the Dominical preces were sung.
+After the collect of the Sunday commemorations were sung of the preceding Office of St. Antony Zaccaria and of the Octave of SS Peter and Paul.
+The Suffrage was omitted as were the Dominical preces at Compline.

 At Mattins the invitatory is Dominum qui fecit nos and the 'summer' hymn Nocte surgentes is sung.
 In the first nocturn the lessons are taken from the First Book of Kings.
 In the second nocturn the lessons are from a sermon of St. Augustine and in the third nocturn the homily is from St. Ambrose on the Gospel account from St. Luke on the huge catch of fish at the lake of Genesareth.
 At Lauds the Office hymn is Ecce jam noctis.
-After the collect of the Sunday the Suffrage of the Saints is sung.
+After the collect of the Sunday a commemoration of the Octave Day of SS Peter and Paul is sung.
+The Suffrage is omitted.

 Mass is sung after Terce.
-The Gloria is sung, the second collect is A cunctis, the third collect is chosen by the Dean or rector.
-The Creed is sung and the preface is of the Blessed Trinity.
+The Gloria is sung, the second collect is of the Octave Day.
+There is no third collect today.
+The Creed is sung, the preface is of the Blessed Trinity and the last Gospel is of the Octave Day.

 Vespers are of the Sunday.
 The Office hymn is Lucis creator optime.
-After the collect of the Sunday the Suffrage of the Saints is sung.
-At Compline the Dominical preces are sung.
+After the collect of the Sunday commemorations are sung of the following feast of SS Cyril and Methodius and of the Octave Day of SS Peter and Paul.
+The Suffrage of the Saints is omitted as are the Dominical preces at Compline.

 Art: Jerome Nadal